 Though, uninterested, Tess tried her best to seem enthusiastic as she bobbed her head in response.
 The Pokemon Lab was impressive, much larger than the two carbon-copied houses.
 It also had its unique color pallet, a grey building with a green-grey roof.
 If Tess couldn’t say anything else about the town, she could at least say it was all fascinating to look at.
 Her mother wrapped an arm around Tess’s shoulder and hugged her once more.

 With that, Tess’s mother ushered her inside.
 Vigoroth were bustling about all over the house, helping to move furniture and unload boxes from the moving truck.
 It didn’t look all that different from a construction site, where Vigoroth typically would also be milling about helping carry and move things.
 The main floor was all open, the living room and kitchen were separated only by a TV and TV stand that had been arranged in the center of the room.
 The old couch and dining table lived in their respective areas and were the only other furniture to fill the room.

-“You have your own room upstairs.
+“You have your room upstairs.
 Right across from mine and your father’s.
-Go on up and see if everything is setup how you like.
+Go on up and see if everything is set up how you like.
 I’ll fix us some tea in the meantime.”

 Taking a single step to the right, she was already at her bedroom door.
-Tess tried not to clench her jaw as she experienced just how small the space was, instead focusing on getting into her bedroom as quickly as possible.
-Thankfully, her bedroom was a wonderful reprieve to the claustrophobic hallway.
+Tess tried not to clench her jaw as she experienced just how small space was.
+Instead, she focused on getting into her bedroom as quickly as possible.
+Thankfully, her bedroom was a pleasant reprieve to the claustrophobic hallway.